| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 architecture and makes it accessible as `bin/twelf-server'.
 The

-command is different for SML/NJ versions 110.20 or higher,
+make command is different for SML/NJ versions 110.20 or higher,

 for PolyML, and for MLton; see the list below.
-The make
+The make also

 installs the Twelf Emacs interface (see section Emacs Interface), but you